Blaisorblade/pdbp.github.io/index.md

 }
 ```

+You may argue why we go for *arrows* (cfr. `Program`) instead of applicatives (cfr. `Lifting`).
+Arrows occupy the sweet spot between monads and applcatives as far as power of expression and elegance of use is concerned.

+Arrows naturally promote pointfree, composition based programming.
+Agreed, applicatives can also be programmed in a pointfree, composition based way.

+Arrows can naturally be given an elegant `Dotty` programming DSL flavor.
+Agreed, applicatives can also be given an elegant `Dotty` programming DSL flavor.

+Anyway, applicatives provide less power of expression for application developers.

 ### **Defining lifting and programming capabilities in terms of computational capabilities**

 #### **Defining lifting capabilities in terms of computational capabilities**